Victoria Raymond

 Artist Statement

-I am inspired by the natural world around me, its shapes, colors and shifting light.
-I make paintings in my garden to capture the array of flowers, stems and leaves.
-After the paint is dry, I employ a gouache ink resist technique,brushing black India ink over the painting.
-With a final rinse, the ink and paint slide off and a new painting emerges.
-While I leave some paintings whole, I often cut or use a craft punch to create floral shapes, then recompose their elements into collages.
-These techniques and processes of layering and discovering unexpected results echo my experience of the endless variations and abundance of plant life.
-My intention with this work is to celebrate the vibrancy of the Pacific Northwest.
+I am inspired by the natural world around me—its forms, colors, and shifting light.
+I paint in my garden, observing flowers, stems, and leaves as they grow and change.
+Once the paint has dried, I use a gouache ink-resist process, brushing black India ink over the surface.
+With a final rinse, layers of ink and paint release, allowing a new image to emerge.
+Some works remain intact, while others are cut or punched into floral forms and recomposed as collages.
+These methods of layering, transformation, and discovery mirror my experience of the infinite variation and abundance of plant life.
+Through this work, I aim to celebrate the vibrancy of the Pacific Northwest.

 Biography